hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

   - https://workflowy.com/#/2e696152cc1d
 - Curriculum
-  - All learning is project based but you want to make sure that you understand all the legos in the project as well.
+  - All learning is project based but you want to make sure that you understand all the Legos in the project as well.
   - Each project has two parts
     - How to do the project
-    - And what each piece of the lego
+    - And what each piece of the Lego
   - Reach out to
     - Flatiron
     - Hack Reactor